Smoking in Public Places

-From 31 July 2006, the Tobacco Products Control Regulations 2006 [external site] made under the Tobacco Products Control Act 2006 [PDF] prohibit smoking in all enclosed public places including those on licensed premises.
-The only exception to this is the Burswood Casino’s International Room.
+From 31 July 2006, the Tobacco Products Control Regulations 2006 (external site) made under the Tobacco Products Control Act 2006 (external site) prohibit smoking in all enclosed public places including those on licensed premises.
+The only exception to this is the Crown Casino’s International Room.

 This means that in addition to venues which were required to be smoke free prior to 31 July 2006 (e.g. shopping centres, theatres, airports, cinemas, cafes and restaurants etc), venues such as pubs, sporting clubs, night clubs and licensed restaurants are now also required to be smoke free inside.

 These resources are provided free of charge.
-Information on how to order them can be found within the publications and resources page of this website.
+Information on how to order them can be found within the Forms, Signage and Resources page of this website.

 The application process for creating a breakout area is included in the Guidelines and requires approval by both the local government authority in which the licensed premises is located and the Department of Racing, Gaming and Liquor.
 To know more about breakout areas, please contact the Department of Racing, Gaming and Liquor on (08) 9425 1888 or for country callers 1800 634 541.